DB Class VT 24: Service

 Upon entering service the new class 624 units were often used for fast regional and express trains in various parts of Germany.
 This changed gradually and by 1980 nearly all of the units were based in Osnabrück and Braunschweig, employed on regional and local lines.
 Regional and local passenger traffic in the Harz region was carried out almost exclusively by these trainsets.

 Whereas the successor class 614 units supplemented DB's DMU fleet, the class 628.2 regular types coming into service after 1986 began to displace class 624 into subordinate services.
 Retirement of class 624/634 trainsets started in 2003, when DB lost a couple of tender procedures to private companies and modern light-weight DMUs came into service in large numbers.
 The last class 624/634 units were retired in 2005.

 Fourteen trainsets were sold to Poland's PKP as Class SA110 and had been in use in regional and local service.

-In Romania, several class 624 units are in service with Transferoviar Grup.
+In Romania, several class 624 units are operated by Transferoviar Grup.